-Meals will be provided at no cost to any HCPSS student, and all children 18 and under, through December 31, 2020, subject to U.S. Department of Agriculture funding availability.
-After December 31, 2020, or unless the USDA extends the waiver to provide free meals to all children, all school systems will then be required to operate under the National School Lunch Program (NSLP) and the School Breakfast Program (SBP).
-Therefore, from January 1, 2021 through the end of the first semester of the 2020/2021 school year, all meals must be provided and claimed as either free, reduced-price, or paid.
+2020 and all school systems will then be required to operate under the National School Lunch Program (NSLP) and the School Breakfast Program (SBP) when school opens for the 2020/2021 school year.

+Therefore, for the 2020/2021 school year, all meals must be provided and claimed as either free, reduced-price, or paid.
 Even when HCPSS implements a possible blended learning model in the second semester, where some students are on-site and others participate in virtual/distance learning, meals will still be required to be claimed by student eligibility under the NSLP and the SBP.